zebbra/xlsxir/NUMBER_STYLES.md

 The module attributes `@num` and `@date` are lists of `standard numFmtId`s.
 Determine whether the underlying value of your unsupported "style type" is a number or a date and then add the "style type" to the appropriate module attribute list.

-If you have any issues with this, please submit an [issue](https://github.com/kennellroxco/xlsxir/issues).
+If you have any trouble with this, please submit an [issue](https://github.com/kennellroxco/xlsxir/issues).